-Insoluble fibre promotes regularity and digestive health, while soluble fibre can help you feel full.
-Eating plums contributes to your recommended 10 g of soluble fibre per day .
+Insoluble fiber promotes regularity and digestive health, while soluble fiber can help you feel full*.
+Eating plums contributes to your recommended 10 g of soluble fiber per day .

 An antioxidant that helps protect your body from the damage of free radicals*.
 Plums contain approximately 10 g per 100 g serving or about 14% of your recommended daily intake.